renzhinuobu/renzhinuobu.github.io/_pages/research.md

 * **“Household Balance Sheets and Unconventional Monetary Policy Transmission”**
 * **“Housing Wealth, Mortgages, and Self Employment Transitions: Evidence from China”**
 * [**"Is there a role for house prices in the unconventional monetary policy transmission mechanism in Japan?”**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3378055)
-* **"Local currency bond markets, foreign investor participation and capital flow volatility in Asia”**, with John Beirne and Ulrich Volz.
 * [**“Feeling the Heat: Climate Risks and the Cost of Sovereign Borrowing”**](https://www.adb.org/publications/feeling-heat-climate-risks-cost-sovereign-borrowing), with John Beirne and Ulrich Volz.
   * ***ADBI Working Paper Series***, No.1160, June 2020.
 * [**“Financial Market and Capital Flow Dynamics During the COVID-19 Pandemic”**](https://www.adb.org/publications/financial-market-capital-flow-dynamics-during-covid-19-pandemic), with John Beirne, Eric Sugandi, and Ulrich Volz.